speedy1812/daysinukraine.com/source/blog/2023-01-january-update.html.markdown

 [![Days and Wallers](images/2023/1-waller-600w.jpg)](https://f000.backblazeb2.com/file/daysinukraine/images/2023/1-waller.jpg)

-> Our family gets to know the Waller family.
+> Our family enjoyed getting to know the Waller family!
 David is the new pastor at Fairpark, and Priscilla is another old friend of Katelin's.

 **Podcasts**